 Where a non-compete fails, a well-drafted NDA or non-solicit often still protects the business.

-We push for the strongest resolution available and are fully prepared to take it to the EEOC, to court, or to trial.
+We push for the strongest resolution available and are fully prepared to take it to court if a dispute does not settle.

 “Clients bring me non-competes assuming they are trapped, and very often they are not.
 Virginia courts do not like restrictions that stop people from working, and the legislature keeps shrinking what is allowed.
 As of July 2025, if you are entitled to overtime, a non-compete against you is simply banned, no matter what you signed.
 Even for higher earners, the restriction has to be reasonable in scope, time, and territory or a judge can throw it out.
 For employers, that is not bad news, it is direction: a tight, reasonable agreement that protects real trade secrets beats a sweeping one that a court ignores.”